B12Howard/Gifhub-Server/README.md

 Put PostgreSQL credentials in database.go.

 #### Enable External Service Credentials
 Enable the GCP Cloud Storage service.
-Put the key into example.gcpStorageAccountKey.json.
-Rename file to gcpStorageAccountKey.json.
+Put the keys into config.json under GCPCLOUDSTORAGE

 Create a Firebase account and enable Firebase Authentication.
-Put the key into example.serviceAccountKey.json.
-Rename file to serviceAccountKey.json.
+Put the keys into config.json under FIREBASE

 #### Run
 Use the command `go run github.com/cosmtrek/air` to run with hot reload